Key practice points:

 International guidelines recommend that people diagnosed with endometrial cancer should be tested for Lynch syndrome.4, 25 This test is performed by pathologists in New Zealand on the tumour using mismatch repair (MMR) immunohistochemistry.
 Referral for formal genetic (germline) testing is usually organised after abnormal immunohistochemistry results, e.g. MMR deficiency, or a significant family history of endometrial or colorectal cancer.3, 25 Further information about genetic testing, including details about the referral process and cancer assessments is available through Genetic Health Service New Zealand, or some local HealthPathways.

-A future article will cover the follow-up and surveillance of a patient after curative-intent treatment for endometrial cancer.
+For information on the follow-up and surveillance of a patient after curative-intent treatment for endometrial cancer, see: https://bpac.org.nz/2023/gynaecological-cancers.aspx.